navikt/kafka-sandbox/README.md

     mvn install

-If all goes well, an executable über-jar is built in `clients/target/clients-<version>-exec.jar` for the basic Java clients.
+If all goes well, an executable jar is built in `clients/target/clients-<version>.jar` for the basic Java clients.
 The automated tests actually spin up Kafka on localhost, and so take a while to complete.
 To skip the tests during development iterations, use `mvn install -DskipTests` instead.

-The jar-file can be executed simply by running `./run` from the project top directory, or alternatively using `java -jar clients/target/clients-*-exec.jar`.
+The jar-file can be executed simply by running `./run` from the project top directory, or alternatively using `java -jar clients/target/clients-*.jar`.

 ### Running a Kafka environment on localhost             <a name="local-kafka"/>